 Once the student has gained some competence in this exercise you can introduce engine failures with little or no warning – as it would be in the real world.

-Dual forced landing practise qualifies as a bona fide reason to fly below the height prescribed in 91.311(a)(2).
-See 91.311(c) for the conditions required.
+Dual forced landing practice qualifies as a bona fide reason to fly below the height prescribed in rule 91.311(a)(2).
+See rule 91.311(c) for the conditions required.

-When practising solo, unless operating in a Low Flying Zone, the go around will be at 500 feet agl (see CFI for the organisation's limits).
+When practising solo, unless operating in a low flying zone (LFZ), the go-around will be at 500 feet AGL (see CFI for the organisation's limits).

 As a prolonged climb will be required before starting the exercise, a period of level flight is recommended to allow the engine temperature to stabilise before closing the throttle.

 To maintain adequate engine operating temperatures and pressures during the prolonged glide, the engine is warmed or cleared every 1000 feet (minimum) by smoothly opening the throttle to full power and closing it again.
-This ensures that normal power will be available for the go around, clears the spark plugs of lead/carbon deposits and puts warm air through the carburettor, preventing ice build-up.
-If the engine runs rough during the engine warm, consider warming or clearing more often (every 500 feet), delay closing the throttle again until smooth running is achieved, or begin the go around immediately or at a considerably higher altitude than the minimum.
+This ensures that normal power will be available for the go-around, clears the spark plugs of lead and carbon deposits, and puts warm air through the carburettor preventing ice buildup.
+If the engine runs rough during the engine warm, consider warming or clearing more often (every 500 feet), delay closing the throttle again until smooth running is achieved, or begin the go-around immediately or at a considerably higher altitude than the minimum.
 This will depend on the engine's running characteristics and the terrain.